cloudmesh-community/book/chapters/mapreduce/hadoop-installation.md

 ======================

 In this section we use Hadoop 3.0.1 and we install Hadoop locally in Ubuntu 16.04.
-We also describe the instalation of the Yarn resource manager.
+We also describe the installation of the Yarn resource manager.
 We assume that you have ssh, and rsync installed and use emacs as editor.

-Prerequisits
+Prerequisites
 ------------

     sudo apt-get install ssh